History of Nneka Ogwumike in Timeline

 Others born on this day/year

-In 2016, the Sparks advanced to the WNBA Finals for the first time since 2003.
+In 2016, The Sparks advanced to the WNBA Finals for the first time since 2003

-2007: High School Stats
+2007: Cy-Fair High School Season

-During the 2007-08 season at Cy-Fair High School, Nneka Ogwumike averaged 16.8 points, 8.0 rebounds, 1.8 assists, 2.4 steals, and 0.8 blocks per game.
+During the 2007-08 season at Cy-Fair High School, Ogwumike averaged 16.8 points, 8.0 rebounds, 1.8 assists, 2.4 steals and 0.8 blocks per game.

-2007: Lindsey Harding drafted
+2007: Lindsey Harding Drafted

-July 2008: FIBA Americas Championship Gold Medal
+July 2008: Gold Medal at FIBA Americas Championship

-In July 2008, Nneka Ogwumike was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Buenos Aires, Argentina.
-She led all scorers with 12.6 points per game and was the leading rebounder with 8 per game.
+In July 2008, Ogwumike won the gold medal with the USA Women's U18 team at the FIBA Americas Championship in Buenos Aires, Argentina, leading all scorers with 12.6 points per game and all rebounders with 8 per game.
+She also recorded 15 rebounds in the final game, an U18 record.

 2008: WBCA All-American

-August 2009: U19 World's Championship Gold Medal
+August 2009: U19 World Championship Gold Medal

 December 20, 2011: Career High Points